Francescde/ApiMovieIMDB/solution/api/README.md

                 query = query.filter(Movie.rating > float(value))

         # Apply sorting as there are fields with no unique values add a second field to ensure being deterministic
+        # Implement keyset pagination
+        # Use a subquery to get the value of the sorting field for the specified after_id
         descendent = query_params.get('desc')
         if not descendent or not int(descendent) == 1:
             if after_id: